waridh/waridh/README.md

 ## About me

-My name is Bach Wongwandanee, and I am currently a Product Validation Engineering intern @ microchip.
-I go attend the University of Alberta, and I am studying Nanoscale System Design Computer Engineering.
+My name is Bach Wongwandanee, and I am a student at the University of Alberta.
+I am studying Nanoscale System Design Computer Engineering.
 My passion is in:

 - Operating Systems
 - Kernels